brianhouse/sound_art/workshops/contact_mics.md

 1. Keep the burn under cool running water for 5 minutes
 1. Don't apply any creams or ointments
 1. Cover with a bandaid to protect it
-1. If the skin breaks, go see the Health Center (Open Monday–Friday 8:30am–5pm except Wednesdays 8:30–10am and 1–2pm)
+1. If the skin breaks, go see the Health Center
+(Open Monday–Friday 8:30am–5pm except Wednesdays 8:30–10am and 1–2pm)

+wet the sponge

+make sure it's turned off

+if it's very bad, we call

 ## Instructions